vannguyengd/gooddata-ui/docs/30_tips__use_angular_2.x.md

 id: ht_use_react_component_in_angular_2.x
 ---

-To be able to use the GoodData.UI Visual Components in your Angular 2+ environment, wrap each component into an Angular component, and then render the React component using `ReactDom.render` inside.
+To be able to use the visual components in your Angular 2+ environment, wrap each component into an Angular component, and then render the React component using `ReactDom.render` inside.

-## 1. Install dependencies
+## Step 1.
+Install dependencies.
 <!--
     For GDC developer:
     - Install ng cli using `npm install -g @angular/cli` or `yarn global add @angular/cli` and create angular app with `ng new my-sba-app`.